Optimal Abatement Schedules for Excess Carbon Emissions Towards a Net-Zero Target: Optimal strategies for finite sets

 \item {For each }$i\geq1$ and {thresholds }$z(c_{i})\geq0$, {the value function $v^{c_{i}}(x)$ satisfies $\mathcal{L}^{c_{i}}(v^{c_{i}})(x)=0$ for $x\in(z(c_{i}),\infty)$ with }$\lim_{x\rightarrow\infty}W^{z}(x,c_{i} )=\frac{c_{i}+\Lambda}{q}$ and $v^{c_{i}}(x)=v^{c_{i-1}}(x)$ for $x\in \lbrack0,z(c_{i})]$. \end{itemize}

 We will show in this section that the optimal discrete value functions $V^{c_{i}}$ are indeed of this form.
-As a result, the optimal value function in the continuous control setting can be seen as the limit of value functions associated with multi-threshold strategies.\\
+As a result, the optimal value function in the continuous control setting can be seen as the limit of value functions associated with multi-threshold strategies.\\ { Since no further reduction of the emission rate is possible once the rate $0$ is reached, the threshold function is defined only on the strictly positive emission rates.
+For this reason, we introduce $\widetilde{S}=\{c_{1},c_{2},\dots,c_{n}\}$ separately and consider a function $z:\widetilde{S}\rightarrow[0,\infty)$.}